RadiantBlockchain/radiant-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

 - "in_progress": issue/MR is classified as being in progress

+- "needs-testing": issue/MR is finished with implementation but needs someone else to take up testing

 - "non-blocking": issue/MR is classified as not blocking for configuration management of an upcoming release

 - "release-blocking": this issue or MR relates to something that may block an upcoming release